AR-js-org/AR.js-Docs/docs/location-based.md

 ## three.js

-For pure three.js (no A-Frame) it is recommended to use [LocAR](https://github.com/AR-js-org/locar.js).
+For pure three.js (no A-Frame) it is recommended to use [LocAR](https://github.com/AR-js-org/locar.js) for more frequent updates and a nicer development experience, using [Vite](https://vitejs.dev).
 The notes below, however, refer to the three.js version in the main AR.js repository.
+At present, the LocAR API is almost identical to what is described below, though may diverge in the future.

+### three.js location-based in main repository

 The three.js API keeps track of your current GPS location (or allows you to set a fake location) and allows you to add three.js objects at a given latitude and longitude.
 It includes these classes: